 So far, little of this has impacted on Cliftonville where the Council has been focusing its efforts on the various social and economic problems of the area.
-The Cliftonville DPD (February 2010) provides planning policies for the Cliftonville West Renewal Area which encompasses part of the Cliftop Conservation Area from the Lido to Third Avenue.
-Its 'vision' for Cliftonville includes the provision of a range of high quality varied family housing with private gardens, the enhancement of the historic buildings in the area, and the provision of higher quality tourist accommodation.
+The Cliftonville DPD (February 2010) provides planning policies for the Cliftonville West Renewal Area (in advance of the Core Strategy), which encompasses part of the Cliftonville Cliff Top Conservation Area from the Lido to Third Avenue.
+Its 'vision' for Cliftonville includes the provision of a range of high quality varied family housing, the enhancement of the historic buildings in the area, and the provision of higher quality tourist accommodation.
 It also confirms its aim to provide high quality public green spaces in the Cliftonville area, but no further details are given.

-The possible designation of five new conservation areas in Cliftonville (in addition to the already designated Dalby Square and Ethelbert and Athelstan Roads Conservation Areas) provides an opportunity to revisit the advantages provided by heritage-led regeneration.
-Because of its open spaces, many of which are owned and controlled by the District Council, the Clifftop Conservation Area provides the greatest opportunities within Cliftonville to rebrand the area and upgrade the

-'offer' for visitors.
-For instance, the proximity of the Turner Contemporary will increase the number of tourists to Margate but there is nothing at present to 'tempt' them to Cliftonville, and the assumption appears to be that most will visit the Old Town, the Sands and Dreamland but will go no further.
-The provision of an up-market seaside café, such as has been built in Newquay in Cornwall or Littlehampton in West Sussex, might draw visitors to Cliftonville and provide a catalyst for further investment in the area.
-The redevelopment of the Lido site, apparently being discussed since the 1990s but not furthered, could provide a suitable opportunity.
-Any Strategy would have to be allied to a similar document for any improvements to the Northdown Road Conservation Area, and would probably need to cover land beyond the boundaries of the Clifftop Conservation Area.
+The possible designation of six new conservation areas in Cliftonville (in addition to the recently designated Dalby Square Conservation Area) provides an opportunity to revisit the advantages provided by heritage-led regeneration.
+Because of its open spaces, many of which are owned and controlled by the District Council, the Cliftonville Cliff Top Conservation Area provides the greatest opportunities within Cliftonville to rebrand the area and upgrade the 'offer' for visitors.
+For instance, the proximity of the Turner Contemporary will increase the number of tourists to Margate but there is nothing at present to 'tempt' them to Cliftonville, and the assumption appears to be that most will visit the Old Town but will go no further.
+The provision of an up-market seaside café, such as has been built in Newguay in Cornwall or Littlehampton in West Sussex, might draw visitors to Cliftonville and provide a catalyst for further investment in the area.
+The redevelopment of the Lido site, apparently being discussed in 2007 but not furthered, could provide a suitable opportunity.
+Any Strategy would have to be allied to a similar document for any improvements to the proposed Northdown Road Conservation Area, and would probably need to cover land beyond the boundaries of the Cliftonville Cliff Top Conservation Area.
 The possible 'branding' of the area, using new street name plates, new street lighting, new street trees and other enhancements will provide some focus to the local community and give the area a greater 'sense of place'.